 5. 14k Gold Wedding Ring Set Enhancer Look Bands Solitaire Pear Black Diamond

 What Exactly is a Black Diamond?

 A black diamond is a diamond that has so many inclusions that it seems to be a black gemstone; it is a super-included diamond.
 Black diamonds are appreciated for having more inclusions than white diamonds, which are prized for being rarer and more costly.

 According to Ann Jay, a diamond expert, “black diamonds are typically significantly less expensive than a colorless diamond.”
-We’re really smitten with black diamond rings, whether they’re set in a traditional solitaire, encircled by a white diamond halo, mounted in stylish rose gold, or scattered around a plain band to add some cool factor to your wedding-day sparkle.
+We’re smitten with black diamond rings, whether set in a traditional solitaire, encircled by a white diamond halo, mounted in stylish rose gold, or scattered around a plain band to add some cool factor to your wedding-day sparkle.